stitchfix/stitchfix.github.io/_posts/2015-03-05-john-myles-white-on-julia.md

 * Julia infers the types of all variables inside the body of the `loop` function, conditional on knowing the types of the input arguments `n`.
 In practice, `loop` is only going to be called with an integer argument, so John was able to walk through the full inference results for `loop`.

-* With the results of type inference in hand, Julia is able to ask LLVM to generate machine code at run-time that corresponds to what a simple translation of the type-annotated Julia code into C would compile into.
+* With the results of type inference in hand, Julia is able to ask LLVM to generate machine code at run-time.
+This code corresponds to what a simple translation of the type-annotated Julia code into C would compile into.

 * Julia then executes the function body using the run-time compiled code rather than interpreting the raw source code.